 While sergeants played a marching tune

 The “sergeants” playing a “marching tune” brings in the image of military force.
-This contrast hints at the growing tension between peaceful protestors and authority during the era.
+This contrast shows the growing tension between peaceful protestors and authority during the era.

 We all got up to dance